Six-telescope integrated optics beam combiner fabricated using ultrafast laser inscription for J- and H-band astronomy: DBC device

-In the next step, interferometric measurements (see the following sections for more detail on the measurement setup and procedure) at different wavelengths in the J-band were performed to identify DBC-devices with stable instrument visibility for interferometry.
+In the next step, interferometric measurements (see the following sections for more detail on the measurement setup and procedure) at different wavelengths in the J-band were performed to identify good candidate DBC-devices for interferometry.
 DBCs that fulfill these criteria have a suitable combination of horizontal and vertical coupling strength and array length to enable light distribution from the input WGs throughout the array and obtain strong enough interferometry signals at the outputs without suffering from unnecessary propagation losses due to excessive array length.
-A subset of DBCs on the same chip gave similar results in term of interferometric signal quality, visibility, and stability, with condition numbers (see section~\ref{CNsectionmethod}) comparable to simulations for the expected value of $\frac{L}{L_c}$.
+A subset of DBCs on the same chip gave similar results in term of interferometric signal quality, visibility, and stability, with condition numbers (CN, see section~\ref{CNsectionmethod}) comparable to simulations for the expected value of $\frac{L}{L_c}$.
+Figure~\ref{fig:DBCselection} shows the CN for the different fan-in (type~2) DBCs under consideration, which was one of the characterization results used for comparison.

 The DBCs selected for this paper have the following properties: for the straight input design (type 1), the array length is $L = 40$~mm and the plane separation is $d_V = 8.02~\mu$m.
 For this DBC, the coupling constant is estimated from fits to output intensity measurements, with an average value of $\kappa = 1.4 \pm 0.4$~cm$^{-1}$ (the given uncertainty corresponds to the standard deviation from measurements at different input sites), but with stronger coupling in the diagonal ($\kappa = 1.8 \pm 0.2$~cm$^{-1}$) than the horizontal ($\kappa = 1.1 \pm 0.1$~cm$^{-1}$) direction.
 For the fan-in design (type 2), $L = 45$~mm and $d_V = 10.2~\mu$m.
 From the intensity distribution at the WG outputs, the coupling coefficient for these separations $d_H$ and $d_V$ is fitted as $\kappa = 0.8 \pm 0.2 $~cm$^{-1}$ in the diagonal as well as the horizontal direction.
 Due to fabrication variability, this is lower than the expected value of $1$~cm$^{-1}$, see Fig.~\ref{fig:planar}.
 Nevertheless, the results will be presented, since the fan-in configuration is a useful feature and the coupling coefficient can be increased for future devices.
+For comparison, Table~\ref{tab:DBCABCD} shows properties of the ULI-fabricated 6T-DBC as well as the integrated optics six-input SPICA-FT beam combiner~\cite{Pannetier:2022}.